mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_1/Dem1.md

 # DEMONSTRATION 1

-Chapter 4: Introduction to R, RStudio and ggplot2 Yinglin Xia: September, 2018
+> Chapter 4: Introduction to R, RStudio and ggplot2
+> Yinglin Xia: September, 2018

-4.1.Introduction to R and RStudio
+# 4.1.
+Introduction to R and RStudio

 ## check citations for packages and RStudio
 ```r